Talk to Local Expert

 Trip Highlights

-Blossom Expeditions beautifully combines the Mani Rimdu Festival 2026 with Everest Panorama Trekking into one unforgettable journey.
-The adventure begins with a scenic 30-minute mountain flight from Kathmandu or Manthali (Ramechhap) to Lukla.
-The trek passes through charming Sherpa villages such as Chaurikharka, Phakding, Monjo, and Namche Bazaar, before reaching Tengboche Monastery.
+Blossom Expeditions combines the Mani Rimdu Festival Trek 2026 with the Everest Panorama Trek for a memorable cultural journey in Nepal.
+The trek begins with a scenic flight from Kathmandu or Manthali to Lukla, followed by trekking through picturesque Sherpa villages such as Phakding, Monjo, and Namche Bazaar before reaching Tengboche Monastery.

 Trip Video